 Brands should note not only the growing dominance of ecommerce, but the ever-increasing percentage of these online customers who turn towards mobile devices.
 According to Statista, in 2018, over 63% of ecommerce was conducted from a mobile device, which totals an estimated a gargantuan $1.8 trillion.

-    Ensuring that your site prepares for these changes requires brands to think carefully about the mobile user and how they will likely interact with the site.
+Ensuring that your site prepares for these changes requires brands to think carefully about the mobile-first algorithm and how users will likely interact with the site.
 This cannot be done without a shift in thinking on the part of the web designer.
 No longer will brands need to design desktop websites and simply ensure that they are easily navigated by mobile consumers.
 Instead, we must now design mobile websites for the mobile experience.

-    Google’s John Mueller has noted two common mistakes they see in sites attempting to prepare for mobile optimization that we wanted to call to the attention of our community.
+Google's John Mueller has noted two common mistakes they see in sites attempting to prepare for the mobile-first algorithm that we wanted to call to the attention of our community.

 Neglecting the proper construction of structured data on mobile versions of the website

 Google likes structured data, or schema, because it makes it easier for the search engine to understand the website, where it should be displayed, and where it qualifies for special emphasis on the search engine results page.
 Although many sites have set up their structured data on desktop versions of the website, they neglect the same structure on their mobile site.

 The SERP today has transformed from an optimized list of websites that might answer the question the user proposed.
 Instead, it provides users with a variety of different information and types of content based on the understood intention for the user.
 People see images, videos, maps, definitions, and more in addition to a standard list of websites.
 These alternative formats are called universal content.